bestupefy/Canister/README.md

 #Canister:

-I am a mangement and configuration tool for managing your Linux containers and images for a real time production enviorment.
+I am a mangement and configuration tool made for managing,playing and enjoying your Linux containers and images in a real time production enviorment.

 #Built on: